wp-plugins/flexytalk-widget/readme.txt

 Start chatting to your site's visitors and FACEBOOK fans from Google Talk or mobile phone .
 FREE lifetime account with unlimited chats.

 == Description ==
-Impress your website visitors and convert them into loyal customers.
-FlexyTalk integrates with your current IM app and mobile phone.
+Impress your website visitors and convert them into loyal customers.[FlexyTalk](http://www.flexytalk.com)  integrates with your current IM app and mobile phone.
 No software downloads nor complicated chat dashboards.

 * **New!
 FACEBOOK Integration:** You are a few clicks away from bringing our live chat solution to your FACEBOOK fan page.
 Maximize Facebook's potential for new sales and leads.

-* Once you place the plugin on your site, you're automatically given our **FREE FOR EVER** account.
+* Once you install the plugin on your site, you're automatically given our **FREE FOR EVER** ad-free account.
 There's no limit on the number of chats you can answer and the account never expires.

-* Don't worry about ads.
-Our software is ad-free and no annoying messages are sent to the visitor.

 * What do I need te get started?
 A Gmail account is all you need to get started.
 We also support any opened XMPP network like JABBER.ORG.